PennyWiseApp/SETAPweek4Group1/README.md

 5. ### What do the current users use to keep track of prescriptions before the app is developed?

-> It is currently a nightmare keeping track of when to do prescriptions; it takes at least a week per prescription, and make sure that
+> User stated, currently the process of prescription admin is chaotic due to an insuffecient method of organisation.
+It takes at least a week per prescription.
+The calendar app is used to set the date and times for prescription ordering, pick ups and renewals.
+The user also needs to remember to set the dates for future meds, which is a hassle and wishes this whole process to be automated by just putting in the information once.

 6. ### What is your preferred method of being notified?